 Performance metrics, in particular, are influential in a resume or cover letter.

-Describe by how much you improved learning outcomes.
+Describe how much you improved learning outcomes.

 Have you introduced new teaching methodologies or innovative uses of technology?

 Curriculum developers have many transferable skills and are often in demand in education as well as other sectors.
 If you want to work as an independent contractor, see how to write an education consultant resume and market yourself.